Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Understanding Seizures, Fits, and Blackouts

 Epileptic seizures are caused by abnormal electrical activity in the brain.
-But not every blackout or shaking episode is epilepsy.
-Correct classification matters because treatment differs.
+However, not every blackout or shaking episode is epilepsy.
+Correct classification matters because the treatment differs according to the cause.

-At JHN, we evaluate seizure-like events through history, witness description, neurological examination, and EEG when appropriate.
+At JHN, we evaluate seizure-like events through a detailed history, witness description, neurological examination, and EEG when appropriate.

 Quick Check: What Kind of Episode Happened?